Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Models

-where $N$ is the total population, $\beta_f(t)$ is the time-dependent transmission rate, $\kappa$ is the incubation rate, $\gamma$ is the recovery rate, $\rho$ is the reporting proportion, and $C_0$ is the first reported case.
-The initial condition assumes that all initially infected individuals are reported, and the remaining population is susceptible.
-The time-dependent transmission rate $\beta_f(t)$ is defined as the following
+where $N$ is the total population, and $\beta_f(t)$ is the time-dependent transmission rate, $\kappa$ is the incubation rate, $\gamma$ is the recovery rate, $\rho$ is the reporting proportion.
+Here, $C_0$ is the number of reported cases on Day 0.
+The initial condition assumes that all initially infected individuals are reported and that the remaining population is susceptible.
+The time-dependent transmission rate $\beta_f(t)$ is defined as the~ following:

-The time-dependent transmission rate $\beta_f(t)$ is modeled in a piecewise manner to reflect changes in population behavior and control measures following an intervention at time $t_{\mathrm{int}}$.
-Before the intervention, transmission is assumed to be constant at level $\beta_0$, representing relatively uncontrolled epidemic spread.
+The time-dependent transmission rate $\beta_f(t)$ is modeled in a piecewise manner to reflect changes in the population behavior and control measures following an intervention at time $t_{\mathrm{int}}$.
+Before the intervention, transmission is assumed to be constant at a level $\beta_0$, representing relatively uncontrolled epidemic spread.
 After $t_{\mathrm{int}}$, transmission decreases smoothly toward a lower asymptotic level $\beta_1$ through an exponential decay, capturing the gradual adoption and increasing effectiveness of interventions such as mobility reduction, masking, or behavioral adaptation.
 The decay rate $q_1$ controls how rapidly these effects take hold, allowing the model to represent both abrupt and slow transitions while remaining parsimonious and identifiable.

-This model represents a more realistic epidemic process with both observed and hidden states, making it ideal for testing how Bayesian and Frequentist methods handle latent variables, parameter coupling, and partial identifiability.
+This model represents a more realistic epidemic process with both observed and hidden states, making it ideal for testing how Bayesian and frequentist methods handle latent variables, parameter coupling, and partial identifiability.
+Figure~\ref{fig:seiur} shows the compartmental structure of the SEIUR model with under-reporting.